lzhtan/LossSight/README.md

      register(bit<32> size, T initial_value);

-The effect is as follows:
+The result is as follows:

      *              ignored by the caller.
      */